In some cases, when you sell Agricultural Land – it may be entirely exempt from income tax or it may not be taxed under the head Capital Gains

 - The new agricultural land which is purchased to claim capital gains exemption should not be sold within a period of 3 years from the date of its purchase.

-- If the cost of the new agricultural land purchased is more than the amount of capital gains, entire capital gains are exempt.
+- If the cost of the new agricultural land purchased is more than the number of capital gains, entire capital gains are exempt.

-- If the cost of the new agricultural land purchased is less than the amount of capital gains, Capital Gains less cost of the new agricultural land = capital gains chargeable to tax
+- If the cost of the new agricultural land purchased is less than the number of capital gains, Capital Gains less cost of the new agricultural land = capital gains chargeable to tax